-TPC readout with micro-pattern gaseous detectors (MPGDs), especially Gas Electron Multipliers (GEM)and micro-mesh gaseous structures (Micromegas), is very attractive, because the IBF of those detectors is intrinsically low, usually around a few percents.
+TPC readout with MPGDs, especially GEM and MicroMegas, is very attractive, because the IBF of those detectors is intrinsically low, usually around a few percent.
 GEM detectors have been extensively proved in the last decade to be the prime candidate, as they offer excellent results for spatial resolution and low IBF.
-Numerous GEM foils can be cascaded, allowing multilayer GEM detectors to be operated at an overall gas gain above 10^4 in the presence of highly ionized particles.
-Micromegas is another kind of MPGD that is likely to be used as endcap detectors for the TPC readout.
+Numerous GEM foils can be cascaded, allowing multilayer GEM detectors to be operated at an overall gas gain above 104 in the presence of highly ionized particles.
+MicroMegas is another kind of MPGD that is likely to be used as endcap detectors for the TPC readout.
 It is a parallel plate device, composed of a very thin metallic micromesh which separates the detector region into a drift and amplification volumes.
 The IBF of this detector is equal to the inverse of the field ratio between the amplification and the drift electric fields.
 Low IBF, therefore, favors high gain.
 However, the high gain will make it particularly vulnerable to sparking.
-The idea of combining GEM with Micromegas was first proposed with the goal of reducing the spark rate of Micromegas detectors.
-Pre-amplification using GEMs also extends the maximum achievable gain, so there have also been studies on gaseous photomultipliers with this hybrid configuration.
+The idea of combining GEM with MicroMegas was first proposed with the goal of reducing the spark rate of MicroMegas detectors.
+Pre-amplification using GEMs also extends the maximum achievable gain.